jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=client-keystore)`

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `client-keystore-password`
-the password for the client `keystore`. this is required if `client-keystore` has been specified. get the `elytron-oidc-client` `provider` `client-keystore-password` attribute.
+the password for the client `keystore`. this is required if '`client-keystore`' has been specified. get the `elytron-oidc-client` `provider` `client-keystore-password` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=client-keystore-password)`